ITByteOrg/devops-guide/operations/setup-github-repositories.md

 - Use **automation** to replicate structure quickly across multiple repositories
 - GitHub Desktop, templates, and other tools may offer additional workflows—choose the method that best supports how your team works

+## Orientation Guide ##

+You've just initialized the core scaffolding.
+To get oriented across roles and responsibilities, head over to [Navigation](../onboarding/navigation.md).
+Weekly updates have recently been added to shift toward more high-level documentation.
+The goal is to reduce granular detail and emphasize the reasoning behind structural decisions.
+Browse [updates](/updates/index.md) to follow how things evolve.

 > _Other tools, such as GitHub Desktop, also provide ways to manage repositories.
 While not covered in this document, it may be useful depending on your workflow._